5 questions to ask when buying a TV for watching sport

 2. ‘Is it worth investing in 4K Ultra HD?’

-Yes.
-The European football this summer may not be shown in proper 4K resolution, but it’ll still look much sharper than it would on a regular HD telly.
-That’s because 4K UHD TVs upscale regular content to look much better.
-They do this using a powerful processing engine, and the better TV you purchase the better quality upscaling you will enjoy.
+In a word, yes.
+The picture looks much sharper than on a regular HD telly.
+That’s because 4K UHD TVs upscale regular content.
+They do this using a powerful processing engine, and the better the TV you purchase, the better quality upscaling you’ll enjoy.

 3. ‘Are blacks deep and colours bright?’